ErrorTzy/writings/papers/PhDApps/Draft_2.md

 Let's now check again where my argument leads us to.
 First, What I argued so far easily extends to building relations other than set-formation, but to save space, I leave this to the readers.
 Second, my argument established an account of how to establish a privileged direction for building relations.
 Like the previous discussion of physical causation, this is compatible with a deflationary view about the building relations established by SEM.
 However, there is one thing that cannot be deflated: the mental-physical causation required by rational agency.
 In fact, maybe it's better not to call this causation, because I am inclined to say this is atemporal.
 Anyway, the fact that, our intention *builds* our action must not be deflated.
 In this sense, fundamentality cannot be not altogether deflated into interventionist formalism, because this mental-physical building relation is required by our sanity.

-### Beyond metaphysics
+## Beyond metaphysics

-The next thing I want to show is that, *the Principle of Sanity* should be taken seriously because it is not just a metaphysical principle.
+*The Principle of Sanity* should be taken seriously because it is not just a metaphysical principle.
 It is supposed to be a constraint on any philosophical investigation.
-In order to show this, I want to talk about a consequence it implies in ethics.
+Due to the word limit, I will only sketch a consequence it implies in ethics.

 Consider the follow dilemma from ==Baker 1987 trust and rationality==: Imagine your closest friend is Smith.
 One day, the police show up at your door with compelling evidence against him: surveillance footage shows someone who looks just like Smith robbing a bank at gunpoint, and they've found his fingerprints at the scene.
 The police don't know where Smith is and ask you to contact them if you see him.
 A few days later, Smith appears at your door.
 He desperately claims he's been framed and had nothing to do with the robbery.
 The question is: should you trust his word?

 ==Hieronymi 2005 The reasons of trust== argues that in this case we cannot rationally trust our friend.
 She argues that once we think about this belief, we'll find it lacks proper foundation.
 This is because only beliefs formed through a truth-directed process can withstand rational reflection.
 If one is rational, then one will lose the belief formed by practical considerations alone.

-Let me lay out my argument first and then defend them step by step.
-First, I'll argue that for human beings, being a moral agent is impossible without social interaction.
-Second, social interaction is impossible without assuming that others are being truthful.
-Given our friends are central to our social interaction, trusting friends is necessary for sustaining moral agency.
+Here, I interpret "rational agency" as "moral agency".
+And by moral agency, I mean the ability to have what ==Williams 1985 ethics and the limits of philosophy== called "thick ethical concepts", such as courage, treachery, brutality, and gratitude.
+Being a moral agent is impossible without social interaction.
+Social interaction requires reaction to other's attitude.
+And reaction to other's attitude requires understanding other people's thought.
+Given that we are not mind-readers, understanding other people's thought requires the assumption that others are being truthful.
+Therefore, moral sanity requires the assumption that others are being truthful.

 If unfortunately, your evidence constantly conflicts with a friend's testimony, your sanity requires you to trust your friend against the evidence.
+Unless one insist that it is rational to be insane, one should give up Hieronymi's view on rationality.

 ## Conclusion